 Purchasing a new home from a builder can be an exciting, rewarding and a daunting task.
 There are so many builders, neighbourhoods and options that the choices may become overwhelming.
 How do you narrow the search and make the right decision?
 Christine and her team will show you how to purchase new home construction in Ottawa.

 Christine has extensive knowledge of the new home industry having worked many years with a number of the area’s top builders.
 She knows first hand the joys and pitfalls of buying a new home.
 If you are a first time buyer or if you have been through the process before, Christine and her team will help you reduce the research time and guide you through the entire process.
 In the end, you will find a house that you will be proud to call home.

 Our goal is to find the right home, in the right neighborhood at the best price possible.

 Most Builders (just like sellers in resale) pay the Realtors a co-broke fee for service for new home construction in Ottawa.
 Co-broking is a service that was set up so that the Realtor community and the Builder community can work in tandem to help buyers find the best home.
-Christine has thorough knowledge of this segment of the building market, the builders and their products.
+Christine and her team have thorough knowledge of this segment of the building market, the builders and their products.